usegalaxy-eu/website/_posts/2021-02-15-biocontainers-and-security.md

 adjustable and a tradeoff involving useability and cost.
 If you require a higher level of reproducibility and security, you might want to run your tools in a Container - Docker and Singularity are the most prominent container technologies today.
 For that reason, we have created, over the years, __[50,000 containers](https://doi.org/10.1021/acs.jproteome.0c00904) for all 8,000 Bioconda packages__ and some other containers for specific communities.

 Thanks to ELIXIR and the BioContainers community, we have implemented last year __automatic security checks__ for those containers, to detect whether the included software has known security issues.
+On container creation, the continuous integration automatically adds the containers to a vulnerability scan tool [anchore](https://anchore.com/opensource/) that will create reports available in BioContainers web site for each tool.
+With this report, users or admins can have a view on known CVEs on embeded operating system or libraries.
+After analysis, we decided however not to sign containers.
+Balance between technical constraints versus benefits led us not to implement it for the moment.

 The last missing piece in the puzzle is to switch to those __more reproducible and secure containers by default for all tools included in the European Galaxy server__.
 And this is what we want to tackle during this year.
 Our plan is to do this in two steps: